JeanPhilippeKernel/RendererEngine/README.md

 	- `RunBuilds` can be omitted as its default value is : `$True`.
 	- You can build `Debug` and `Release` versions at once by omitting the `Configuration` parameter

-## Testing

-There are 2 examples projects that you can run/test :
- - Sandbox : Experimental setup that showcases Core 2D features.

 ## Dependencies

 The project uses the following dependencies :